 A refrigerating system that is efficient for one type of work may prove totally inadequate for another.
 There is no standard arrangement which may be applied to all conditions.
-Long experience qualifies YORK engineers to make an accurate analysis of your individual requirements and to recommend a system which exactly will meet them
+Long experience qualifies YORK engineers to make an accurate analysis of your individual requirements and to recommend a system which exactly will meet them.

-YORK Refrigerating Sytems are used extensive in the fur storage bus ness.
-The illustration a the left shows a YOR.
-Self-Contained Refrigeraing Unit.
-Wherever lo temperatures are require and perfect control is factor, YORK equipment solves the problem.
+YORK Refrigerating Systems are used extensively in the fur storage business.
+The illustration at the left shows a YORK Self-Contained Refrigerating Unit.
+Wherever low temperatures are required and perfect control is a factor, YORK equipment solves the problem.